Logiqx/gps-details/docs/devices/garmin/watches/README.md

 These series are rarely used on GP3S, despite being supported by the recommended apps:

-- Descent
+- Descent - dive computers
-- D2
+- D2 - aviator smartwatches
-- MARQ
+- MARQ - luxury smartwatches

 These series are rarely used on GP3S (nowadays) and not supported by the recommended apps:

-- Edge
+- Edge - bike computers
-- eTrex
+- eTrex - GPS navigators
-- Foretrex
+- Foretrex - GPS navigators
-- Gekko
+- Gekko - GPS navigator

 These series are not listed on GP3S and not supported by the recommended apps:

-- Approach
+- Approach - golf watches
-- Swim
+- Swim - swimming watch